DVA-4/P.VERB/README.md

 **MIDI-owned parameters don't transmit**, which is what stops a feedback loop when a DAW is both sending and recording.

-MIDI channel deliberately has no CC — changing the receive channel over the channel you're listening on is a footgun.

 ---